 During World War II, the Burma Road in northeast Burma was a lifeline for the Nationalist Chinese fighting the Japanese.
 A primary reason for the Japanese invasion of Burma, which was a British colony at the time, was to cut this supply link.
 The Imperial Army accomplished this task by the summer of 1942.
-The Allies then began airlifting materiel from India to China through the Himalayas, all the while trying to reopen the road.
+The Allies then began airlifting materiel from India to China over the Himalayas, nicknamed “the Hump” by American fliers, all the while trying to reopen the road.

 By the time of its deactivation in July 1945, OSS Detachment 101 had amassed an impressive list of accomplishments, performing against overwhelming enemy strength and under the most difficult and hazardous conditions.
 The courage and fighting spirit of the Kachin guerrillas and their American advisors earned Detachment 101 a Presidential Unit Citation and recognition as the “most effective tactical combat force” in the OSS.